DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 #make BOARDS=deca\ neptuno
 ```

-* `make` will do make init, followed by make compile for all boards defined in the makefile.
+* `make` will do `make init`, followed by `make compile` for all boards defined in the makefile.

 * makefile recognizes commands "init" "compile" "firmware" and "firmware_clean".
 If you don't supply a command it does everything.

 * `make BOARD=deca` will create the project files and then compile them.

-If you want to just create the project so you can open it in Quartus, then use `make BOARD=deca init`
+* `make BOARD=deca init` It just created the project so you can open it in Quartus and compile there

 * When you do `make BOARD=deca` the scripts will generate a new quartus project file in deca/ pulling together the files in project_files.rtl, the stuff in DeMistify/Boards/deca and the deca/top.qip file.
 When if finishes you will have the ported core inside the deca folder.
 Generated bitstream will be at deca/output_files.